MirroredFate/Project-Idle/README.md

   - Every 5 Buildings also increases your XP per Click based on the buidling tier

 Fixed/Changed the building cost increase multiplier
   - is now based on on the base Cost the building rather than the current Cost

+Threshold to format number increased
+  - 999.999 -> 999.999.999.999